 Caring for your wooden ware - salad bowls, cutting boards, spoons and utensils - is simple.
 Wash by hand for the best results.
 Towel dry.
-Apply our Wood Rub and Preserver when the wood looks dry or feels rough to the touch, and voila!
+Apply our Iddo Kimball's Wood Rub when the wood looks dry or feels rough to the touch, and voila!
 Your fine woodenware will last for years.
 That's why we call them "Heirlooms in the Making."

 Here are the answers to some of our most commonly asked questions.
 If you have others, please feel free to call or email.
 We are always happy to talk about how best to care for wood products and how to use our wood rub and preserver.

 Wash in warm, not hot, soapy water using a mild dishwashing detergent.
 Towel dry.
-Apply a light coating of food quality (FDA approved) mineral oil or, better yet, Bowl and Board Wood Preserver and Rub.
+Apply a light coating of food quality (FDA approved) mineral oil or, better yet, Iddo Kimball Wood Rub.
 Whichever you use, let absorb into the wood for 5 -20 minutes or so and gently rub off the excess using a lint free cloth or microfiber.
-The beeswax in our Wood Rub and Preserver helps lock in the natural moisture and oils.
+Mineral oil is great for quick touch ups.
+The beeswax in our Wood Rub adds an extra layer of protection and can be buffed to a light sheen.

-A brand new bowl, board or utensil may want to be treated with Bowl and Board Rub every week or so for a month.
-About once a month thereafter depending on use.
+A brand new bowl, board or utensil may want to be treated with Wood Rub every week or so, for a month.
+And then, about once a month thereafter depending on use.

 We do NOT recommend using olive oil or other fine oils, no matter the quality.
 Over time, there is a danger of yucky build up or of the cooking oils going rancid, but more importantly we like the moisturizing and protective properties of mineral oil and beeswax best.

 To clean and remove stains, apply salt to the stain and rub with a cut lemon or lime using a damp sponge or Scotch Brite pad.
-Lemon and lime also cleans and disinfects.
+Lemon and lime also clean and disinfect.

 To clean and disinfect woodenware, apply a 50-50 solution of water and white vinegar or hydrogen peroxide (3% solution) using a clean cloth and let stand for 5 minutes.
 Wash and towel dry.